 The company was started as Baker-Scott Railway Models.
 Produced passenger car kits in O-, OO-, S-, and HO-scale, which appeared in the late 1940s, made out of molded copper.
 Later, they produced streamlined passenger sides in O-, S-, and HO-scale.

-In 1988 they purchased Triangle Scale Models' line of S and Sn3 structure kits, car kits, and detailing parts.
-The product line was eventually bought by Turner Model Works.
+Owned by Jon Stetz.
+The company manufactured craftsman-style S-scale structures using wood and styrene materials and details, as well as instructions.
+In 1988 they purchased Triangle Scale Models' line of S and Sn3 car kits and detailing parts.
+The product line was bought by Turner Model Works in 2005.

 The company, based in San Mateo, California, produced Sn3 equipment kits.